 - Providing health services to justice-involved members up to 90 days prior to their incarceration release.
-The types of services available include reentry case management, behavioral health clinical consultation services, peer supports, behavioral health counseling, therapy, patient education, medication services, post-release and discharge planning, laboratory and radiology services, medication information, and support services.
-To receive these services, individuals must be a Medi-Cal or CHIP member, and: - If under the age of 21 in custody at a Youth Correctional Facility.
+The types of services available include reentry case management, behavioral health clinical consultation services, peer supports, behavioral health counseling, therapy, patient education, medication services, post-release and discharge planning, laboratory and radiology services, medication information, support services, and assistance to enroll with the appropriate provider, for example a Narcotic Treatment Program to continue with Medication Assisted Treatment upon release.
+To receive these services, individuals must be a Medi-Cal or CHIP member, and: - o If under the age of 21 in custody at a Youth Correctional Facility.